500+ Spanish Middle Names for 2026 [Charming and Deeply Meaningful]

 • Diego – Classic name meaning “supplanter” with authority

-• Mateo – Translates to “gift of God” blessedly
+• Mateo – Translates to “gift of God” with divine blessing

-• Santiago – Means “Saint James” with religious significance
+• Santiago – Means “Saint James” with strong religious significance

 • Álvaro – Represents “guardian” with protective nature